 How many people use streaming services in Latin America?

-Sherlock Communications > Latest Posts > What We Do > Doing business in Latin America > How many people use streaming services in Latin America?
+Sherlock Communications > Latest Posts > What is new in Latin America? > How many people use streaming services in Latin America?

 The relaxation of lockdowns prompted by the pandemic looks set to change Latin Americans’ consumption habits.
 But to what extent?